oslabs-beta/tkyo-drift/README.md

 There should only be ONE set of ideal embeddings for your training data, per ioType.
 ```

 As an additional note, the batch embedding tool is designed to indiscriminantly ingest all `.arrow` files in the directory you specify.
 If needed, nest your training data in a subdirectory to avoid ingesting data other than your intended files.

 ---

 ### Example Input Structure:

-Should you have access to training data, you must choose a ioType to associate it with.
+Should you have access to training data, you must choose an ioType to associate it with.
 Preferably, you choose tags for your training data that also exists in your expected one-off function calls to `tkyoDrift(text, ioType)`.
 For example, a training dataset that contains problem/solution should have the problem paired with new user inputs (by giving them the same tag), while the solution should be paired with new AI outputs (by giving these the same tag).

 In general, the idea is that **a training baseline is only comparable against data that shares the same ioType**, which is how the system will know which rolling data corresponds with what training data.

 When passing the file path, column header, and tag name into the `tkyoDriftSetTrainingHook.js` function, your object can be structured in the following way:

 ---